Mixing and Reaction without Stirred Tanks: Part 1

 Tom Simpson is a Chemical Engineering Consultant who has worked at DuPont for over 20 years.
 He has worked in a variety of R&D, manufacturing, and equipment design positions over the years and has worked as a Consultant designing heat transfer and mixing equipment at DuPont for the last 15 years allowing him to work on a wide variety of mixing and heat transfer problems.

 He is an Executive Council Member of the North American Mixing Forum of AIChE and a co-author of the Update to Mixing in Pipelines chapter of the book Advances in Industrial Mixing.
-He has worked as an adjunct...Read more
+He has...Read more

 |AIChE Member Credits||1|

 |AIChE Undergraduate Student Members||Free|